Healthdirect Free Australian health advice you can count on.

 Key facts

-• Dry eyes can occur when your tears don’t properly lubricate your eyes, making them sore and gritty and your vision blurry.
+• When your tears don't properly lubricate your eyes, your eyes feel sore and gritty and your vision can be blurry.

-• There are things you can do at home to provide relief, but sometimes you will need to see a doctor for treatment.
+• There are things you can do at home to relieve dry eyes, but sometimes you will need to see a doctor or optometrist for treatment.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-Your tear film is made up of 3 layers: fatty oils, watery tears and mucus.
-When your tears are working normally these 3 components keep your eyes smoothly lubricated.
-If you have a problem with 1 of these 3 layers you may develop dry eye disease.
+When your tears are working normally, these 3 layers keep your eyes smoothly lubricated.
+If you have a problem with any of these 3 layers, you may develop dry eyes.

-You can develop dry eyes if your tear glands don’t produce enough watery tears.
-This can be linked to rheumatological diseases, particularly Sjogren’s syndrome in some people.
+You can also develop dry eyes if your tear glands don't make enough watery tears.

-You can also develop dry eyes if there are problems with the glands above your eyes called “meibomian glands”.
-These glands make the oily tear film layer that stops tears from evaporating.
-If these glands aren’t functioning normally, your tears may evaporate too fast, drying out your eyes.
-This can happen if you have a skin disorder such as rosacea, which can cause the glands to block.
+You can also develop dry eyes if there are problems with the glands above your eyes called the 'meibomian glands'.
+These glands make the oily tear film layer that stops your tears from evaporating.
+If these glands don't work normally, your tears may evaporate too fast, drying out your eyes.

 You are at increased risk of dry eyes if you: